FC Stockholm

 FC Stockholm Internazionale is a Swedish football club based in Stockholm.

 The club was started in October 2010 and managed to go from Division 7 to Division 2 in 8 years and had 4 promotions in 4 years from 2010 to 2014.

 The club is sponsored by billionaire (in Swedish kronor) Fredrik Wester.

 In 2023, FC Stockholm hired Manuel Lindberg as senior adviser shortly after Lindberg left the role as director of sports at AIK.
 Ahead of the 2024 season, Rikard Norling was hired as manager.
 Former captain of the Norwegian first-tier team Aalesund, David Fällman, was brought on as a player.

-Former managers include Daniel Nannskog and Johan Mjällby.
+Former managers include Daniel Nannskog, Johan Mjällby and Rikard Norling.